 Cinnamon as a rooting agent is as useful as willow water or hormone rooting powder.
 A single application to the stem when you plant the cutting will stimulate root growth in almost every plant variety.

 Give your cuttings a quick start with the help of cinnamon powder.
 Pour a spoonful onto a paper towel and roll damp stem ends in the cinnamon.
 Plant the stems in fresh potting soil.
-The cinnamon will encourage the stem to produce more stems, while helping to keep away the fungus that causes damping-off disease.
+The cinnamon will encourage the stem to produce more stems, while helping to prevent the fungus that causes damping-off disease.

 Cinnamon fungicide control

 Damping off disease is a fungus-based problem that hits small seedlings just as they begin to grow.
 Cinnamon will help prevent this problem by killing the fungus.
 It also works with other fungal problems exhibited on older plants, such as slime mold and with deterring mushrooms in planters.

 Take advantage of cinnamon fungicide control by making a cinnamon spray for plants.
 Stir some cinnamon into warm water and allow it to steep overnight.
 Strain the liquid through a coffee filter and put the results into a spray bottle.
 Spray the stems and leave of affected plants, and mist the potting soil in plants that have a mushroom problem.